sebbaraziz112/Project-PCSC/README.md

 ### Windows

-For now, the project is not availabe on windows
+For now, the project is not availabe on windows machines